 3.1.4. will act diligently and in good faith in all your dealings with us and the clients; and

 3.2.1. that during completion of an enquiry/application, You will make the client aware of all declarations and statements that you make on your behalf and explain key information throughout the enquiry/application that will affect the client, and where necessary obtain the client’s consent to use of his/her information by us and lender(s) including but not limited to information in relation to the lenders use of their personal information and the effects of credit scoring and credit checks which may be undertaken by us in order to process an enquiry/application.

 3.2.2. that you will maintain the confidentiality of any username and password used by you in our system, impactPortal (IP).

-3.2.3. to act honestly and professionally and to use all due skill and care when acting for the client, including (but not limited to) ensuring that the application is suitable for the client in cases where you advise on the same;
+3.2.3. to act honestly and professionally and to use all due skill and care when acting for the client, by completing a compliant, full interview, and advice process as detailed in the FCA Sourcebook (MCOB); including (but not limited to) ensuring compliance with – and demonstration of -the Consumer Duty and that the application is suitable for the client in cases where you advise on the same.

 3.2.4. to use best endeavours to ensure that information provided to us is true, accurate and complete in all material respects.

 3.2.5. to keep all details of clients up to date;

 3.2.6. not to refer enquiries/applications to us as a direct or indirect consequence of the activities of any person who is not appropriately authorised or exempt from authorisation by any relevant regulatory authority.

 3.2.7. that You will promptly notify Us of any material matters relating to your business (including without limitation any matters affecting any authorisations You hold) and will promptly provide us with any material information relating to your business which we reasonably request from time to time; and